wp-plugins/hungryfeed/readme.txt

 === Plugin Name ===
 Contributors: verysimple
 Donate link: http://verysimple.com/products/hungryfeed/
-Tags: rss,feed,reader,feed reader,page,simplepie,inline rss,rss feed,feed reader,rss reader,inline feed reader, inline rss feed
+Tags: inline,embed,rss,feed,reader,feed reader,page,simplepie,inline rss,rss feed,feed reader,rss reader,inline feed reader,embed feed,inline rss feed
 Requires at least: 2.7
-Tested up to: 3.0.3
+Tested up to: 3.2.0
 Stable tag: trunk

-HungryFEED displays an RSS feed inline on a page or post using Wordpress Shortcodes.
+HungryFEED embeds and displays RSS feeds inline on your pages, posts or sidebar using Shortcodes.

 == Description ==

-HungryFEED allows you to display an RSS feed inline on your page by simply adding a Wordpress Shortcode within the page.
-Usage is easy, just type the following anywhere in your page:
+HungryFEED allows you to embed and display an RSS feed inline on your posts, pages or sidebar by adding a Shortcode.
+Usage is easy, just use the following shortcode:

 [hungryfeed url="http://verysimple.com/feed/"]

 = Features =

-* Uses WordPress Shortcodes for simple inclusion of feeds on any page or post
+* Uses WordPress Shortcodes to embed RSS feeds on any page, post or sidebar widget
-* Has a variety of parameters to control the output formatting
+* Has a variety of parameters to filter and format the feed
-* Relies on WordPress built-in SimplePie for reading RSS
+* Relies on WordPress built-in SimplePie for processing RSS data
 * Fixes characters in URLs that may get mangled when editing in Visual mode
 * Caches feeds and allows configuration of the cache expiration
 * Outputs clean, HTML for easy styling with a CSS configuration setting
-* Allows you to custom the HTML template used to display feeds
+* Allows you to customize the HTML using templates
-* Allows filtering of items in the RSS feed
+* Allows filtering of items in the RSS feed based on keywords
 * Allows feed pagination

 == Installation ==

+Automatic Installation:

+1. Go to Admin - Plugins - Add New
+2. Search for HungryFEED
+3. Click the Install Button

+Manual Installation:

 1. Download hungryfeed.zip (or use the WordPress "Add New Plugin" feature)
 2. Extract the ZIP and upload the 'hungryfeed' folder to the '/wp-content/plugins/' directory